Is posture important?

 We’ve all been told at some point in our childhood to sit up straight or to stand up properly but did anyone actually explain to us why this might be a good thing to do?
 Having an awareness of how we hold ourselves when sitting, standing, or walking, can really help to create better muscular health and balance.
 Poor posture can cause irritated muscles and lead to pain and discomfort.
 It’s well known that long periods of sitting badly can cause aching and tenderness in our muscles.
-As muscles get over stretched due to poor posture they weaken and cause imbalance in our bodies and eventually start to become painful and irritated.
+As muscles get overstretched due to poor posture they weaken and cause an imbalance in our bodies and eventually start to become painful and irritated.

 Having good posture and body alignment are actually very important to our overall health and vitality.
-Poor posture creates unnecessary stress and strain on our bodies which can have a detrimental effect on our joints and ligaments, as well as contributing to tension headaches and back pain, it can even impact the function of our vital organs and reduce your lung capacity by 30%.
+Poor posture creates unnecessary stress and strain on our bodies which can have a detrimental effect on our joints and ligaments, as well as contributing to tension headaches and back pain, it can even impact the function of our vital organs and reduce our lung capacity by 30%.

 Take a look at this video which does a nice job of explaining the benefits of having a good posture